windht/Tacit-Desktop/README.md

 # Tacit-Desktop
-A telegram-like chat application built with node-webkit
+A telegram-like chat application built with node-webkit.

+This app is going to be rewrite with angular 2 and electron.

 # Desktop across Mac,Windows,Linux
 You should try [node-webkit](https://github.com/nwjs/nw.js"), this amazing project gives you the power to develop all-platform apps.